ICE9-Robotics/isotope_sdk/installation/INSTALLATION.md

 ## From Github repository

-You may also use "install_from_github.sh" or "install_from_github.py" to install from online source.
+"install_from_github.sh" or "install_from_github.py" can be used to install the packages from online sources.
 This is useful when you want to update the package to the newest version or from the `dev` branch while your local source is outdated.